nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 ### Syntax review

-As we start digging in to React, we're going to see a lot more of ES6 arrow functions.
+As we start digging in to React, we're going to see a lot more arrow functions.

-These examples all do _the same thing_.
+Reminder, these examples all do *the same thing*.

 <table><tr><th>
 Declarative